whiteGloom/lazy-placing/Readme.md

 The mod...

 * works in singleplayer, LAN and dedicated server
-* should be compatible with most of other mods, it should work with all block-items, which do not have custom block placement mechanics
+* it should be compatible with most of the other mods, it should work with all block-items, which do not have custom block placement mechanics
 * affects only survival gamemode

 ## Dependencies